 An alternative is to wait until the student’s junior year of college after you have applied for and been granted financial aid for the last time (assuming they’ll graduate in four years) before making distributions from the 529 for qualified expenses.

 What non-529 options are available?

 Grandparents can simply gift the student money–up to $15,000 per person each year.
-However, this gift will count as unearned income of the student and have a significant impact on their calculation of need.
+However, this gift will count as a student’s unearned income and have a significant impact on their calculation of need.
 Giving the gift to the parents will allow the asset to be subject to a lower percentage in the FAFSA calculation and be protected by an asset protection allowance, and worst case scenario assessed at the lower 5.64%.
-Payments by the grandparents directly to the college to pay for tuition are not subject to gift tax penalties but will often be considered a untaxed income to the student and reduce their need.
+Payments by the grandparents directly to the college to pay for tuition are not subject to gift tax penalties but will often be considered untaxed income to the student and reduce their needs.